 Peter Dritschilo, MBA

 President & COO

-Mr. Dritschilo serves as President and COO of Shuttle Pharmaceuticals, with responsibility for operations and financial management of Shuttle Pharmaceuticals, Inc. He manages the company’s human resources, budgets, contracts and general operations.
-He also works as the System Director of the Oncology Service Line for the Central Maine Healthcare System, Lewiston, Maine, with responsibility for strategic positioning within the Maine medical market.
-Over the past 25 years, Mr. Dritschilo has held leadership positions in community and academic healthcare systems in the Washington, DC metropolitan area, serving as Director of Oncology Services for the Inova Healthcare system, located in Northern Virginia.
-In this role, he led the growth of the oncology service line, including Radiation Oncology, Stem Cell Transplant, and Interventional Oncology.
-Mr. Dritschilo also has experience with start-up cancer centers and operations of freestanding radiation oncology facilities.
+Mr. Dritschilo has served as President and Chief Operating Officer of Shuttle Pharmaceuticals since 2012, with responsibility for operations and general management of Shuttle Pharmaceuticals, Inc. He manages the company’s human resources, government grants and contracts and general operations.
+Over the past 25 years, Mr. Dritschilo has held oncology leadership positions in both community and academic healthcare systems Virginia, Maryland, Maine, South Carolina and Massachusetts.
+In these roles, he led the growth and strategic development of oncology programs, including Radiation Oncology, Medical Oncology, Surgical Oncology, Cancer Research, Genetic Counseling, Stem Cell Transplant and Interventional Oncology.
+Mr. Dritschilo also has experience with independent cancer centers, where he served as the COO and partner for a free-standing radiation oncology center.
 Prior to embarking on these leadership roles, Mr. Dritschilo worked as a radiation therapist, delivering radiation treatments to cancer patients.
 He earned a Master’s degree in Business Administration from The George Washington University in 2003, a Bachelor of Art degree from Georgetown University in 1992, and an Associate’s Degree in Radiation Therapy Technology in 1994.